Will I get the state pension?

 The amount of state pension you will receive depends on how many years you've paid National Insurance contributions.

-If you’ve made fewer than 35 years' contributions and at least 10 years' worth, you’ll still get a basic state pension – it will just be adjusted to reflect the number of qualifying years you have.
+If you’ve made fewer than 35 years' contributions and at least 10 years' worth, you’ll still get a state pension – it will just be adjusted to reflect the number of qualifying years you have.

 Go further: National Insurance rates - find out how much National Insurance you'll pay

-Who qualifies for basic state pension?
+Who qualifies for the state pension?

 If you're working